john0909/pyzwcadmech/README_EN.md

 ﻿# pyzwcadmech Documentation

-`pyzwcadmech` is a Python wrapper for the ZWCAD Mechanical COM API (`ZwmToolKit.tlb`).
+`pyzwcadmech` is a Python wrapper for the ZWCAD MFG COM API (`ZwmToolKit.tlb`).
 It encapsulates the underlying COM pointer operations into a Pythonic object-oriented API, allowing developers to easily read and modify mechanical-specific objects such as title blocks, BOMs (Bill of Materials), and drawing frames using Python scripts.

 ## 1. Requirements

 - **OS**: Windows
-- **Software Dependency**: A licensed installation of **ZWCAD Mechanical**.
+- **Software Dependency**: A licensed installation of **ZWCAD MFG**.
 - **Python Environment**: Python 3.x
 - **Third-party Libraries**: `comtypes` (for COM component communication)
   ```bash
   pip install comtypes
   ```
-- **Core Files**: The `ZwmToolKit.tlb` file will be automatically searched in the standard ZWCAD Mechanical installation path.
+- **Core Files**: The `ZwmToolKit.tlb` file will be automatically searched in the standard ZWCAD MFG installation path.
 If not found, ensure it is placed in the project root or the same directory as the `pyzwcadmech` module.

 ## 2. Directory Structure